petrostrek/MyFirstRepository/README.md

 # MyFirstRepository
-This is a test for my first reposityr on Github
+This is a test for my first repo on Github